PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 With the help of IDE's like PyCharm, Visual Studio and Wing (the officially supported IDE list) you get instant documentation on the calls you are making.
 On PyCharm you instantly see both the call signature but also the explanations about each parameter.

 If the screenshots, demo programs and documentation don't convince you to at least **give it a try, once**, then you're way too busy, or .....
-I dunno, I stopped guessing "why?" some time ago.
+I don't know, I stopped guessing "why?" some time ago.

 Some of the most reluctant of people to try PySimpleGUI have turned out to be some of the biggest supporters.